FailAcademy/learning/adp-london/_slides/week-07/03-intro-to-bdd.md

 - Would we want to know the percentage passing each project?
 - How about the satisfaction of those who pass vs the satisfaction of those who fail?
 - We could also look at years experience vs. pass percentage to see if there's a correlation
-- **Note:** The solutions are in the `adp-exercise-solutions` repo in the `bdd-student-data` directory.
+- **Note:** The solutions are in the `adp-exercise-solutions` repo in the [`bdd-student-stats`](https://github.com/redacademy/adp-exercise-solutions/tree/master/bdd-student-stats) directory.
 Solutions were written to process average age, average experience, the pass/fail percentage for each project, the satisfaction of those who passed, and the satisfaction of those who failed.
 Fill your boots!

 ---